 Signs and symptoms

-Here is a link to a leprosy picture (thanks to upload.wikimedia.org for this image).
+Here is a link to a leprosy picture.

-There are two extremes of leprosy depending on the state of the immune system as is pointed out in more detail in the table below.
+There are two extremes of leprosy depending on the state of the immune system as I will point out in more detail below.
 The one form is tuberculoid leprosy and the other form is lepromatous leprosy.

-If the immune system is weak, the Mycobacterium leprae is present abundantly in plaques and nodules of disfigured skin, which is affected symmetrically.
-These are the images that are shown on television and that we are familiar with.
+If the immune system is weak, the Mycobacterium leprae is present abundantly in plaques and nodules of disfigured skin, which present symmetrically.
+TV stations show these images and we are familiar with it.
 As the whole skin thickness is affected, much disfigurement is associated with this form, which can lead to the loss of the nasal septum and palate.
-Soft nodules appear on ears, the nose and cheeks (thanks to jdtr.pagesperso-orange.fr for this image).
+Soft nodules appear on ears, the nose and cheeks .
 They can break down and give way to discharging sores.
 Progress of leprosy is slow: it takes years to develop from a sore to a full blown case of leprosy.

 In Latin America and Mexico patients often have a diffuse infiltration of the skin, which leads to hair loss and loss of skin appendices (nails, ears,part of nose; affecting also testicles and scrotum).
-This is called diffuse lepromatosis (or “lepra bonita”).
+This condition has the name diffuse lepromatosis (or “lepra bonita”).

 There is another form of leprosy in the middle of the two extremes of leprosy, borderline leprosy.
 However, this type is not stable and wants to shift into the direction of tuberculoid leprosy or lepromatous leprosy.